webboty/Dexter-Wiki/DDE.md

 DDE allows users to develop and run software on multiple platforms to control the Dexter 5 axis robot arm.
 It is fundamentally a JavaScript development environment with lots of extensions.
 See [DexRun-DDE-communications](DexRun-DDE-communications) for more detail about the communications between DDE and Dexter.

+**Units:** Note that Dexter uses the metric system of measurement.
+So all units of distance are in meters.
+A meter is about 3 feet.
+A tenth of a meter (e.g. 0.1) is about 4 inches.
+A hundredth of a meter (e.g. 0.01) is about a half inch (actually closer to 0.4 inches).
+And a thousandth of a meter (e.g. 0.001) is tiny, about a half of a tenth of an inch.

 ### Programming notes:

 **Debugging:** _Note that all of this is documented in the  help system inside DDE.
 Download and install the program to access that in it's formatted form_.